 Canyon Trail runs alongside the lovely, swift waters of the creek for a stretch before eventually rising into a forest.
 The trees along the trail are a mix of big-leaf maple, Douglas fir, western hemlock, red cedar, vine maple, alders, and cottonwoods.
 Tree branches are bedecked with moss in this moist forest that gets 80 inches of annual rain.
 Sword ferns and Oregon grapes flourishing along the trail.

 Canyon Trail rises to a crest, 1.5 miles from the start, where it meets the bottom of Maple Ridge Trail.
-This trail rises to the right and heads back to South Falls Day Use Area.
+This trail rises to the right and heads back to South Falls Day Use Area to form the Maple Ridge Loop.
 Stay to the left to proceed on Canyon Trail, which descends toward the North Fork of Silver Creek and all the waterfalls that it contains.

 After leaving the junction and dropping to the creek, Canyon Trail goes uphill again, alongside a new fork of Silver Creek.
 Cross a short footbridge by a cascade that flows down from the right.
 A quarter mile farther up the trail, you’ll pass an old road rising back to the right.
 Stick with Canyon Trail to continue toward the waterfalls.